OpenFreeEnergy/gufe/docs/how-tos/serialization.rst

 complicated ``parent._from_dict``.
 This approach is particularly useful if the ``child`` object isn't too complicated, and if the ``child`` is unlikely to be reused outside the context of the ``parent``.

+..
+Using JSON codecs outside of JSON
+.. ---------------------------------

+..
+In a custom recursive storage scheme,

+..
+TODO: DWHS wants to write something here that describes how to use the codecs in your own non-JSON storage scheme.
+But this is complicated enough that it will take significant time